 What Causes Nail Fungus Infections?

-• Your immune system – the more we learn about fungal nail, the more we understand that for the majority it’s likely that the immune system is to blame.
+- Your immune system – We need to understand that for a majority of people, it’s likely that the immune system is to blame.
 That is why one spouse may have it for years and the other never gets it.

 What Can You Do to Avoid It?

-• Finally, if you have nail fungus, be kind to yourself.
+- Finally, be kind to yourself.
 It’s likely not your fault.
 Many times, I tell many patients that they have less control than they think as the immune system they inherited just doesn’t fight fungus well.
 The fact is that many patients with this condition have a family history of fungus on their nails.

 Fingernail Fungus Treatments can Include Three Options.